mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/events`

-Attach to the marathon event stream.
+Attach to the Marathon event stream.

 To use this endpoint, the client has to accept the text/event-stream content type.
-Please note: a request to this endpoint will not be closed by the server.
+**Note:** A request to this endpoint will not be closed by the server.
 If an event happens on the server side, this event will be propagated to the client immediately.
 See [Server Sent Events](http://www.w3schools.com/html/html5_serversentevents.asp) for a more detailed explanation.